Vitamin D – Its Role In Your Health

 Vitamin D’s role in digestive diseases

-Dietary fat is a needed component for the absorption of vitamin D (one of the fat soluble vitamins) thus, those who don’t absorb sufficient fat run the risk of accordingly having lowered levels of vitamin D.
+Dietary fat is a needed component for the absorption of vitamin D (one of the fat soluble vitamins) thus, those who don’t absorb sufficient fat run the risk of accordingly having lowered levels of vitamin D, assuming their sun exposure is inadequate, otherwise.

 Such persons can be those with celiac disease , inflammatory bowel diseases (IBD) like Crohn’s & colitis, or those who’ve undergone gastric bypass surgery.
 [10, 11]